Quantizing timm Image Classifiers with ONNX Runtime and TensorRT in Ubuntu

 Install CUDA Package

-Both ONNX Runtime and TensorRT require CUDA for use with NVIDIA GPUs.
-The most recent CUDA version supported by ONNX Runtime is 12.2
+Both ONNX Runtime and TensorRT require CUDA for use with NVIDIA GPUs and support CUDA 12.x

 .